If you are homeless tonight

 If you are worried about losing your home longer-term

-We are here to provide free information, assistance and specialist advice to landlords, tenants and owner occupiers to help keep you in your home or find an alternative.
+If you have somewhere safe to stay for the short-term, but are worried about losing your home longer-term, we may be able to help.
+We can provide free information, advice to landlords, tenants and owner occupiers to help keep you in your home or find an alternative.
 We can:

 - provide practical help and support if you need to leave home because of violence or abuse.

 If your homelessness enquiry is not an emergency you can contact us by submitting an online response request.

 If you have somewhere safe to stay in the short-term, but want to apply for a council house for a long-term home, find out more about our housing register.